Márton Eppel

-Márton Eppel (born 26 October 1991) is a Hungarian professional football player who plays as a forward for Diósgyőr and the Hungary national team.
+Márton Eppel (born 20 November 1991) is a Hungarian professional footballer who plays as a forward for Liga I club FK Csíkszereda.

 Career

 NEC

 Eppel moved to N.E.C. on a season-long loan in August 2011.
 N.E.C had a first option to buy him during his period at the club.

 Honvéd

-Eppel won the 2016–17 Nemzeti Bajnokság I season with Budapest Honvéd FC and he also became top scorer of the Nemzeti Bajnokság I.
+Eppel won the 2016–17 Nemzeti Bajnokság I season with Budapest Honvéd and he also became the top scorer that season.

 Kairat

-On 2 July 2018, FC Kairat announced the signing of Eppel on an 18-month contract.
-And Eppel immediately scored five goals out of ten in the gate of the club UE Engordany from Andorra in the first qualifying round of the 2018–19 UEFA Europa League.
+On 2 July 2018, Kairat announced the signing of Eppel on an 18-month contract.
+Eppel scored five goals out of ten in his debut against Andorran side UE Engordany in the first qualifying round of the 2018–19 UEFA Europa League.

 Cercle Brugge

 On 14 January 2020, Cercle Brugge announced the signing of Eppel on a contract until the end of the 2019–20 season.

-Honvéd
+Return to Honvéd

-On 20 October 2020, Eppel signed with Budapest Honvéd FC returning for a second stint.
+On 20 October 2020, Eppel signed with Honvéd, returning for a second stint.